Khwarzimic Science Society, Saturday 23 June 2001

-Muslims mathematicians could solve cubic and even higher order equations quite routinely.
+Muslims mathematicians could solve cubic and even higher-order equations quite routinely.
 In European texts, however, it is argued that the first cubic equation was solved by an Italian mathematician, Niccolo Tartagila in the 16th century; this defies the facts of the history of science.

 Technology from Iberia to Europe

 The scientific inventions of the Muslims interpenetrated Europe through the Iberian Peninsula and the Balkan outposts of the Muslim Empire.
-Leather and tanning industries boomed along the Moroccan shores; the art of glass-making reached Venice from Syria and in Spain agriculture, irrigation, horticulture and hydraulic engineering progressed exorbitantly.
+Leather and tanning industries boomed along the Moroccan shores; the art of glass-making reached Venice from Syria and in Spain agriculture, irrigation, horticulture, and hydraulic engineering progressed exorbitantly.
 Even the Reconquisitra did not impede the development of these technologies in the ensuing centuries.
 Illustrating the same transfer of technology from East to West, are the numerous words of Arabic origin that have passed into the vocabulary of English.
 To cite but a few examples: in textiles – sash, sarsanet, muslin, damask, taffeta, tabby; in naval matters – admiral, arsenal; in chemical technology – alcohol, alkali, alembic; in the paper industry – ream; in foodstuff – syrup, sherbet, alfalfa, sugar; in dyestuffs – saffron, kermes; in leather-working – Cordovan and Morocco.
 Spanish is interestingly rich in words of Arabic origin, especially in connection with irrigation and farming.
-We have for example, tahona for a mill, acena for water-wheel and acequia for an irrigation canal.
+We have, for example, tahona for a mill, acena for water-wheel and acequia for an irrigation canal.

 Although the compass was invented by Chinese, Muslim geographers and navigators routinely used it.
 European navigators sought the help of Muslim captains and admirals (another corruption of the Arabic word ‘Ameer-ul-Bahar’) to explore unknown territories.
-It is also noteworthy that Chinese improved their navigational expertise after contact with Muslim travelers during the 8th century.
+It is also noteworthy that the Chinese improved their navigational expertise after contact with Muslim travelers during the 8th century.

 Hospitals in the Muslim World